Good Tides Only — Fort Morgan Peninsula Beach Cottage, Alabama

 A Place With a Story

-Where the Gulf of Mexico meets the land in 32 miles of sugar-white sand.
+Where the Gulf meets the land in 32 miles of sugar-white sand.
 When you stay at Good Tides Only, you're part of a story that stretches back five centuries.

 In one drop of water are found all the secrets of all the oceans.